rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/machine-learning/README.md

-# Machine learning in SQL Server 2019 big data cluster
+# Machine Learning in SQL Server 2019 big data cluster

 ## SQL Server Machine Learning Services

+SQL Server 2016 added capability to run R script from T-SQL.
+SQL Server 2017 added support for running Python scripts from T-SQL.
+SQL Server 2019 adds support for running Java code from T-SQL.
+You can now run R, Python or Java code from T-SQL in SQL Server 2019 on Windows or Linux or SQL Server 2019 big data cluster.

 [sql](sql)